dsccommunity/ComputerManagementDsc/README.md

     deployed nodes to a different timezone - See [Issue #85](https://github.com/PowerShell/xComputerManagement/issues/85)
   * Added ConvertTo-TimeSpanFromScheduledTaskString function and refactored to reduce code duplication.
+  * Added support for setting repetition duration to `Indefinitely`.

 ### 2.1.0.0